Ask Cheryl: Asking Wedding Guests to Pay for the Reception?

 Dear Kathy,

 It does seem odd to invite everyone to a restaurant for what will naturally be seen as a reception and not pick up the tab.
-It sounds like your friend desires a budget, low key affair – which is fine.
+It sounds like your friend desires a budget, low-key affair – which is fine.
 Even so, one should not invite guests to a wedding luncheon or dinner and ask them to pay.
-Whoever extends the invitation to an event is the host and the attendees are their guests.
+Whoever extends the invitation to an event is the host; the attendees are their guests.
 If there is a meal, it’s considered proper etiquette for the host to provide the meal for their guests.
-Her plan may cause confusion and I don’t know how the invitation could be worded to communicate her intent, unless she is planning to do it by word of mouth.
+Her plan may cause confusion.
+Also, I don’t know how the invitation could be worded to communicate her intent unless she plans to do it by word of mouth.

-Regarding the shower — hopefully she’s not planning to throw a shower for herself.
+Regarding the shower — hopefully, she’s not planning to throw a shower for herself.
 That is definitely not appropriate.
-However, there is nothing wrong with her friends getting together and having a party for her, and nothing wrong with creating a gift registry.
-Friends and family will want to buy her a wedding gift (regardless of the wedding’s formality) and it’s helpful to many guests to have suggestions on what the couple needs or wants.
+However, there is nothing wrong with her friends getting together and having a party for her, but a “shower” for a third marriage seems a bit much.
+Also, there is nothing wrong with creating a gift registry.
+Friends and family may want to buy her wedding gift (regardless of the wedding’s formality), and it’s helpful for guests to have suggestions on what the couple needs or wants.

 If you have questions or comments about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.